dhowe/dialogic/README.md

 OPT No Thanks
 ````

 This script is called "Start" and performs a few simple functions; welcoming a visitor, then prompting for a response.
-Of course in most cases we would want to do something with this response.
-In the code below we jump to two other CHAT, based on the users response:
+Of course in most cases we would want to _do something_ with this response.
+In the code below we _branch_, based on the users response:

 ````
 ASK Do you want to play a game?
 OPT Sure # Game1
-OPT No Thanks # Goodbye
+OPT No Thanks
 ````

 If the user selects the first option, Dialogic jumps to the CHAT named "Game1".
-If the 2nd, it jumps to the "Goodbye" CHAT.
+If not, the CHAT continues.

+&nbsp;

 ### Variables

+&nbsp;

 ### Advanced Commands

+&nbsp;

 ### Integrating Dialogic

+&nbsp;